hibbitts-design/docsify-this/docs/README.md

 ### Looking for Even More Customization and Control?

 Docsify-This is intended as a quick way to display one or more remotely located Markdown files.
-To further customize the rendering of remote files, fork/clone your own instance of [Docsify-This](https://github.com/hibbitts-design/docsify-this) on GitHub and enable GitHub Pages with the folder `/docs`.
+To further customize the rendering of remote files and have the posibility to have an instance of Docsify-This running on a custom domain, fork/clone your own instance of [Docsify-This](https://github.com/hibbitts-design/docsify-this) on GitHub and enable GitHub Pages with the folder `/docs`.

 If you want to run Docsify-This on your own Websever, create a destination folder on your server and then copy the files within the Docsify-This folder `/docs` to your newly created server folder.